edgio-docs/edgio-docs/src/guides/v7/performance/experiments.md

   Definitions for the above variables are provided within the [{{ HEADER_PREFIX }}-experiments-info Upstream Request Header section](#-experiments-info-upstream-request-header).

 </Callout>

-If multiple experiments have been applied to the client, then they will be delimited by a comma.

 **Sample Server-Timing Response Header:**